hackclub/sinerider/doc/social/README.md

 **sinerider-reddit-bot** (node - web service + worker - heroku)
 [repo](https://github.com/GalaxyGamingBoy/sinerider-reddit-bot) /
 [deployment](https://dashboard.heroku.com/apps/sinerider-reddit)
 - Is NOT exposed to end-user traffic.
 Has a worker and web service component.
-Worker is responsible for polling Twitter for new relevant tweets, queueing work for later processing, dispatching work to the scoring service, and auto-responding to Twitter submissions.
+Worker is responsible for polling Reddit for new relevant submissions, queueing work for later processing, dispatching work to the scoring service, and auto-responding to Reddit submissions.

 **sinerider-leaderboard** (node - vercel) [repo](https://github.com/hackclub/sinerider-leaderboard) /